SimonRess/W-Data-Wrangling-of-Web-Data-in-R/Slides/Slides.md

 ```

 ### Function Components
-The different parts of a function are:
+The four parts of a function are:

 - **Function Name:** This is the actual name of the function.
 It is stored in R environment as an object with this name.
-- **Arguments:** An argument is a placeholder.
+- **Arguments (*optional*):** An argument is a placeholder.
 When a function is invoked, you pass a value to the argument.
-Arguments are *optional*; that is, a function may contain no arguments.
-Also arguments *can* have default values.
+Arguments *can* have default values.
 - **Function Body:** The function body contains a collection of statements that defines what the function does.
 - **Return Value:** The return value of a function is the last expression in the function body to be evaluated.